 These savings help make the switch to electric cars not only possible, but also attractive for many.
 As a result, more and more businesses are using salary sacrifice to attract and retain talent while supporting a greener future.

 What are the benefits of getting an electric car through salary sacrifice?

-There are plenty of benefits to setting up an electric car salary sacrifice scheme, both for the employer and the employee.
+There are plenty of benefits to setting up an electric car salary sacrifice scheme on subscription, both for the employer and the employee.

-- Attract and retain the best talent your industry has to offer
+- Attract and retain the best talent with a high value perk

 - Improve the environmental impact of your workforce

-- Enjoy the total convenience with elmo managing all payroll and HMRC admin
+- Enjoy the total convenience with elmo managing the scheme set up and all payroll & HMRC admin

-- An all-inclusive package that includes insurance, tax, MOT, service, breakdown and more
+- An all-inclusive package that includes insurance, vehicle excise duty, MOT, service, breakdown and more

-- Save as much as 60% on the cost of an electric car subscription & public charging with elmoCharge if you add as a bolt on
+- Save 30-60% on the cost of an electric car subscription & public charging with elmoCharge if you add as a bolt on

 - Choose from the largest range of subscription electric cars on the market

-- Enjoy total flexibility by avoiding multi-year leases
+- Enjoy total flexibility by avoiding multi-year lease contract